Road-of-CODEr/stupid-week-2020/1ilsang/20200913/english.md

 - The departure gate is over there near the fast-food restaurant.
 - You will find the boarding gate as you pass the immigration.
 - Thanks.

+## 0911

+- We're in trouble.
+I think something is wrong with the car wheel.
+- What should we do?
+- I think we must change the car wheel.
+- Do we have a spare tire?
+We should look for that in the trunk.
+- Yay!
+We have a spare tire in the trunk.
+- Can you replace the wheel with the new tire?
+- Yes, I can.
+Don't worry.
+- You are so trustworthy.

+## 0912

+- Rick, how have you been?
+- Oh, not so bad, but I feel like something is missing.
+- How's come?
+- My hospital job hours have been cut to part-time.
+- Is that so?
+How many days do you work in a week?
+- Only a day!
+- I guess I'll have to look for another job.
+- I hope you find one soon.

+---

+# Book

+- Never mind
+- Smells good.
+- Let's toast!
+- Calm down.
+- I'm starving.
+- What's wrong?
+- Slow down.
+- I'm flattered.
+- I't pathetic.
+- I'm impressed.
+- Don't bother.
+- Think positive.
+- I overreacted.
+- Suit yourself.
+-